 The CC will meet at least once every forty-five (45) calendar days.
 The presence of a majority of voting CC members constitutes a quorum.
 The chief medical officer, or a designee appointed in consultation with the Vice President of Medical and Credentialing Policy will designate a chair of the CC, as well as a vice-chair in states or regions where both Commercial and Medicaid contracts exist.
 In states or regions where Medicare Advantage ("MA") is represented, a second vice-chair representing MA may be designated.
-In states or regions where an Empire affiliated provider organization is represented, a second vice-chair representing that organization may be designated.
 The chair must be a state or regional lead medical director, or an Empire medical director designee and the vice-chair must be a lead medical officer or an Empire medical director designee, for that line of business not represented by the chair.
 In states or regions where only one (1) line of business is represented, the chair of the CC will designate a vice-chair for that line of business also represented by the chair.
-The CC will include at least five (5), but no more than ten (10) external physicians representing multiple medical specialties (in general, the following specialties or practice-types should be represented: pediatrics, obstetrics/gynecology, adult medicine (family medicine or internal medicine): surgery: behavioral health, with the option of using other specialties when needed as determined by the chair/vice-chair).
+The CC will include at least five (5), but no more than ten (10) external physicians representing multiple medical specialties (in general, the following specialties or practice-types should be represented: pediatrics, obstetrics/gynecology, adult medicine (family medicine or internal medicine); surgery; behavioral health, with the option of using other specialties when needed as determined by the chair/vicechair).
 CC membership may also include one to two other types of credentialed health providers (for example, nurse practitioner, chiropractor, social worker, podiatrist) to meet priorities of the geographic region as per chair/vice-chair's discretion.
 At least two of the physician committee members must be credentialed for each line of business (for example, Commercial, Medicare, and Medicaid) offered within the geographic purview of the CC.
-The chair/vicechair will serve as a voting member(s) and provide support to the credentialing/recredentialing process as needed.
+The chair/vice-chair will serve as a voting member(s) and provide support to the credentialing/recredentialing process as needed.